-John Kinney of Black Warrior Riverkeeper in Alabama described Chevron's North River Coal Mine in Berry, and its constant toxic waste polluting local ground and surface waters.
+John Kinney of Black Warrior Riverkeeper in Alabama described Chevron's North River Coal Mine in Berry, and its constant toxic waste polluting local ground and surface waters.50

 Brad Mohrmann of Powder River Basin Sierra Club in Wyoming warned of Chevron's plans to develop the first new coal mine in the Powder River Basin area in at least a decade.
-The mine would sit along the Tongue River, an area of both environmental and cultural importance to the Northern Cheyenne Native American community.
+The mine would sit along the Tongue River, an area of both environmental and cultural importance to the Northern Cheyenne Native American community.51 of which sits on Navajo land.
+After 40 years of constant production, the mine is now just about tapped out and concerns now abound as to how the land will be made safe from the deadly contaminants that have been polluting the community for decades.53

 Chevron already operates the giant Kemmerer Coal Mine in Wyoming, the largest open pit coal mine in the United States.
-The mine was determined to be one of the most dangerous mines in the nation by Congressman George Miller.
+The mine was determined to be one of the most dangerous mines in the nation by Congressman George Miller.52